Must-Know CPG definitions and Jargon: The Ultimate Guide

 Deal Pack: A method of packaging several products together to emphasize consumer promotions.

 Department Manager: The individual responsible for managing a particular store department.
-Jobs include ordering products, overseeing marketing, organizing price markdowns and sales reports.
+Jobs include ordering products, overseeing marketing, and organizing price markdowns and sales reports.

 Direct Buyer: A product buyer that purchases straight from manufacturers (as opposed to using a wholesaler).

-Direct Store Delivery (DSD): When a manufacturer delivers products directly to retail stores as opposed to distribution centers.
+Direct Store Delivery (DSD): When a manufacturer delivers products directly to retail stores as opposed to

 Display: A temporary secondary location within a retail store, different from a product’s standard shelf location.
-This usually takes the form of an endcap or in-aisle display, in-situ for up to two months.
+This usually takes the form of an endcap or in-aisle display in situ for up to two months.

 Display Execution: A quantification of consumer purchases made from a display whilst a promotion is running.